Lathika-kathirvel/Android-HelloWorld/README.md

 ## Scenario

-A simple Android application is developed to display **"Hello World!"** in the center of the screen.
-The application demonstrates the basic Android project structure and the use of a TextView.
+A simple Android application is developed to display the message **"Hello World!"** at the center of the screen.
+The application demonstrates the basic Android project structure and the use of a TextView for displaying text.

 ---